jpthiele/dealii-Wiki/Eclipse.md

 Section currently under development.
 Please be patient.
 ## What PTP is?

-[PTP](http://www.eclipse.org/ptp/) is set of tool for developing, debugging and profiling MPI applications.
+[PTP](http://www.eclipse.org/ptp/) is a set of tools for developing, debugging and profiling MPI applications.
 Instructions for installation into existing Eclipse can be found [here](http://www.eclipse.org/ptp/downloads.php).
-Make sure you're trying to install correct PTP version for your Eclipse (7.0 for Kepler, 6.0 for Juno, 5.0 for Indigo).
-Most of installation issues are described in PTP release notes [v.7.0](http://wiki.eclipse.org/PTP/release_notes/7.0).
+Make sure you're trying to install the correct PTP version for your Eclipse (7.0 for Kepler, 6.0 for Juno, 5.0 for Indigo).
+Most of the installation issues are described in PTP release notes [v.7.0](http://wiki.eclipse.org/PTP/release_notes/7.0).
 ## Installing from package

-This instructions have been tested under Ubuntu 12.04 If you were not able to install PTP into exesting  Eclipse (or you can't find PTP perspectives in Window->Show Perspective -> Other  - it sometimes happens), maybe it would be easier to download a complete package from [Eclipse download site](http://www.eclipse.org/downloads/).
-"Eclipse for Parallel Application Developers Eclipse for Parallel Application Developers" is package that you have to download.
-Untar it wherever you want, open terminal, navigate to Eclipse folder and run ./eclipse (it is safe to do it this way - to make sure that Eclipse has same environmental variables as in terminal).
+These instructions have been tested under Ubuntu 12.04 If you were not able to install PTP into existing  Eclipse (or you can't find PTP perspectives in Window->Show Perspective -> Other  - it sometimes happens), maybe it would be easier to download a complete package from [Eclipse download site](http://www.eclipse.org/downloads/).
+"Eclipse for Parallel Application Developers Eclipse for Parallel Application Developers" is the package that you have to download.
+Untar it wherever you want, open terminal, navigate to Eclipse folder and run ./eclipse (it is safe to do it this way - to make sure that Eclipse has some environmental variables as in terminal).
 ## SDM - Scalable debug manager

-Debugging parallel program is not easy - especially when the error occurs only in parallel executions.
+Debugging parallel programs is not easy - especially when the error occurs only in parallel executions.
 SDM allows debugging parallel programs in similar way that standard Eclipse debugger can help you improve  non-mpi applications.
 To use SDM you have to install it on target machine.
 [Here](http://wiki.eclipse.org/PTP/release_notes/7.0#Install_optional_PTP_debugger_component) are instructions how to do it.
 Compiling from source should work (tested on Ubuntu), but if you have some trouble with it, you should find compiled PTP in ptp-sdm-7.0.x.zip  package from here: [http://download.eclipse.org/tools/ptp/updates/kepler] (directory sdm/org.eclipse.ptp.OS_7.0.x.yyyymmddhhmm , where  OS is operating system and 7.0.x.yyyymmddhhmm is PTP release ).
 ## Setting up project with parallel run configuration

 Set up you project in the same way as for standard deal.II programs.
 If you have workspace folder from other versions of Eclipse you can reuse it.
 Now you will only have to configure parallel runs.